-Focuses on the profession of and professionalism in physical therapy.
+First in a two-course series focusing on the profession of and professionalism in physical therapy.
 Socialization into the profession is examined from program, state, and national perspectives.
-Professionalism focuses on development of ethical practice, professional interaction, regulation, documentation, cultural competence, and the physical therapist’s role as an educator.
+Development of professional responsibility, ethical practice, interprofessional competency, and cultural fluency are introduced

 First of a three-course series related to the administration and management of physical therapy services.
 The major forms of health care delivery and reimbursement models are investigated.
 Billing for physical therapy interventions is covered and the interaction of ethical and legal issues is addressed.